 Developing a Post-Roe Contraceptive Access Strategy

 The Findings Report can serve as a resource to anchor and inform discussions on how access to contraception may shift in a post-Roe environment, and which strategies may help preserve or advance contraceptive equity moving forward.
+The updated version of the Findings Report features a section on research priorities to advance post-Roe contraceptive access.
 Scroll down to learn more about our approach and available resources.

 Background